Polishko/Polishko/README.md

 ✨I am a Localization Professional with academic background in environmental science and engineering.
 A year ago, I got inspired by a friend and started my journey with SoftUni, eventually realizing a dream: Learning to program!
 And since then, I have loved it!
 I am looking forward to start a career as a software engineer, working with and learning in new teams and collaborating in interesting projects.✨

-- 🔭 I’m currently learning Python - ORM and Django at SoftUni.
+- 🔭 I recently completed the Python - ORM and Django at SoftUni.
 - 🌱 I am looking forward to take the upcoming SoftUni courses: HTML, CSS, JS Front-End and Python Web and then creating my own portfolio with interesting projects.

 ## 📫 You can find me here: <p>